voyagermesh/voyager/docs/user-guide/ingress/aws-cert-manager.md

     }
 ```

 Voyager operator will apply these annotation on `LoadBalancer` service used to expose HAProxy to internet.
-This service will also (logically) listen on port 443 and forward to port 80 on HAProxy pods.
+This service will (logically) listen on port 443 and forward to port 80 on HAProxy pods.

 ```
 apiVersion: v1